 Instead of thinking, “How can I stand out?” ask yourself, “What would make me happiest?
 What do I need to do to get there?”
 And then do that.
 Check in with yourself.
 Make sure you’re being true to who you really are.
 If you’re passionate about waist belts, run with it!

 And run with it she does.
-Whether she’s wearing a flouncy skirt, high-waisted pants (when no one else is wearing them), or colorful boots, she adds her own twist.
-And what says icon more than the ability to make the uncool cool–as she did by pairing socks with sandals, back in the day.
-Now everyone is doing it.
+Whether she’s wearing a flouncy skirt, high-waisted pants (when no one else is wearing them), or colorful boots, she adds her own twist to a look.
+And what says style icon more than the ability to make the uncool cool, as she did by pairing socks with sandals before anyone was doing it?

-We never want to “copy” do we, but to be inspired?
+We never want to “copy” do we?
+But to be inspired?
 Yessss!
-Here are some style cues you can from Leandra:
+Here are some style cues you can take from Leandra:

-- If the words you would use to describe your personality also describe your style, your style will not just be authentic, it will be memorable and one-of-a-kind.
+If you let the words you would use to describe your personality come through in your style, it will be authentic and memorable.

-- Know your silhouettes; she wears a lot of culottes and pants that fall at the ankle.
-Figure out your best silhouette–be it maxis or slim pencil pants–and repeat often.
+Leandra wears a lot of culottes and pants that fall at the ankle.
+Figure out your best silhouette–be it maxis or pencil pants–and repeat that silhouette often.

-- Know your colors–Leandra likes colorful clothes and color blocking, and have more than an affinity for the color red.
-Which colors look best on you?
-Repeat your favorite color not just in your clothing, get shoes, sunglasses, and accessories to match.
+Leandra likes colorful clothes and color blocking, and she seems to have more than an affinity for the color red.
+Do you know which colors look best on you?
+Like Leandra, get shoes, sunglasses, and accessories in your favorite colors.

-To me, there’s nothing cooler than a woman who is warm, funny, smart and comfortable with herself.
-To be all that and have fabulous personal style too?
-Impressive!
+To me, there’s nothing cooler than a woman who is warm, funny, smart, and comfortable with herself.
+To be all that and have a fabulous personal style too?
+That’s the most impressive thing about Leandra!
 I’ve taken quite a few style notes from Leandra over the years, but my favorite is that you can use getting dressed as opportunities to bring out your personality!

 If anyone knows which consignment shop (in NYC) she works with, let me know.